 Political parties need to choose candidates to run in an election.
-As soon as election writs are issued, each party must decide who will be its candidate for each riding.
-A candidate can also run for election without being affiliated with a party, as either “independent” or “no affiliation.”
+As soon as the election writs are issued, each party must decide who will be its candidate for each riding.
+A candidate can also run for election without being affiliated with a party, as either an “independent” candidate or a candidate with “no affiliation.”

 What are the basic requirements to become a candidate?